Membership Fee FAQ

 Where can I find answers to status change questions?

 What waivers and exemptions are available for membership fees?

-Military: Annual OSB membership fees and assessments may be waived for members in active U.S. military service.
-Waivers for members serving in any branch of the U.S. armed forces will be granted regardless of the lawyer's length of active duty in the military for the year the waiver is granted.
-Military members requesting this waiver: please supply a copy of your current active duty orders with the waiver request.
+Military: Available to OSB members in active U.S. military service serving in any branch of the U.S. armed forces.
+Waivers will be granted regardless of the lawyer's length of active duty for the year the waiver is granted.
+Please supply a copy of your current active duty orders with the completed Waiver Request Form.

-Hardship Exemptions are granted in case of proven extreme hardship, which must entail both extreme financial hardship and physical or mental disability that prevents working.
-The Executive Director may exempt or waive payment of annual membership fees and assessments of an active or inactive member in these cases.
-Hardship exemptions are for a one-year period only, and requests must be resubmitted annually on or before January 31 of the year for which the exemption is requested.
-Exemptions for extreme hardship for annual membership fees and assessments will be approved only if both of the following conditions are met: (1) Physical or mental disability, and (2) extreme financial hardship.
+Hardship Exemptions require proof of both extreme financial hardship and of a physical or mental disability that prevents working.
+Hardship exemptions are for a one-year period only; requests must be resubmitted annually on or before January 31 of the year for which the exemption is requested.
 Members who wish to apply for a hardship exemption should complete the Hardship Exemption form and provide the requested documentation.
-For further assistance regarding Hardship Exemptions, please contact the bar’s Accounting Department, extension 386.

-Anyone who has been granted power of attorney for a member currently serving in Iraq, Afganistan, or deployed elsewhere, can complete the waiver form on the member's behalf.
-The person holding power of attorney should sign the form, and indicate that they are signing as the member’s power of attorney.
-The form must be remitted by 5:00 p.m., January 31, 2014.
+Anyone who has been granted power of attorney for a member currently serving in the military and deployed overseas can complete the waiver form on the member's behalf.
+The person holding power of attorney should sign the form and indicate he or she is signing under power of attorney.
+The form must be remitted by 5:00 p.m., January 31, 2023.

 How do I obtain a receipt for my payment?